marcocarpio/dockerSD/README.md

 `make run` : Launches the application using docker (Builds the images if they haven't been built before)

+`make run-server` : Launches the server using docker (Builds the images if they haven't been built before)

 `make stop` : Stops any running containers

 `make build` : (Re-)Builds container images listed in the docker-compose.